sunsided/os/DIARY.md

 to lock the mutex from within a mutex lock.

 The `INT3` breakpoint handler now works, so it seem slike usermode to kernel call works.
+A bit later, the `INT80` syscall also worked.
+As of now I am not sure if it returns, but that's next.

 ## 2025-11-08